Ethan0429/COSC102-Lab-Writeups/labs/lab7.md

 ### Examples

 I'm going to show some examples here so you understand what's happening at both the bit and the decimal level using each bitwise operator listed above in C++.
-(You can edit the following snippets and their inputs however you want and run the code yourself **in the browser** by clicking the edit button the in the bottom right of the compiler window if you're curious to see how it changes)
+(You can edit the following snippets and their inputs however you want and run the code yourself **in the browser**, btw)

 - #### AND Operator